-1. Is it true that persons with the more purely obsessional form of OCD are more difficult to treat or are untreatable?
+Q: Is it true that persons with the more purely obsessional form of OCD are more difficult to treat or are untreatable?

-2. In a recent book Dr. Schwartz, author of "Brainlock," suggests that therapeutic gains can be made without extensive exposure exercises.
+Q: In a recent book Dr. Schwartz, author of "Brainlock," suggests that therapeutic gains can be made without extensive exposure exercises.
 Are you in agreement with that?

-3. Dr. Phillipson, what are your feelings about medication in combination with behavioral therapy?
+Q: Dr. Phillipson, what are your feelings about medication in combination with behavioral therapy?

-However, for the client who comes in not on medication and does not meet a standard of being in critical condition, I generally recommend that the client remain in behavioral therapy for two months to assess his or her capacity to independently bring about the initial changes and reverse momentum that the therapy offers.
-Our rationale is that when one combines medication and behavioral therapy at the onset of their therapeutic course there may be a tendency for the person to have difficulty making attributions about the source of their success.
-Person unfortunately tend to make attributions about their progress when they've combined the initiation of therapy and medication simultaneously to be more drug related than therapy related, this becomes a problem if one's goal is not to be medication dependent and fears develop when it comes time to titrate (slowly reduce the levels) off the medication.
-People, particularly those on Prozac are frightened of the prospect of flying on their own power; therefore, I generally recommend that people take the time to try behavior therapy independently and assess after two months whether their success and their clinical goals might be reached independent of medication.
+However, for the client who comes in not on medication and does not meet a standard of being in critical condition, I generally recommend that the client remain in behavioral therapy for two months to assess their capacity to independently bring about the initial changes and reverse momentum that the therapy offers.
+Our rationale is that when one combines medication and behavioral therapy at the onset of their therapeutic course, there may be a tendency for the person to have difficulty making attributions about the source of their success.
+People unfortunately tend to make attributions about their progress when they've combined the initiation of therapy and medication simultaneously to be more drug-related than therapy-related.
+This becomes a problem if one's goal is not to be medication-dependent, and fears develop when it comes time to titrate (slowly reduce the levels) off the medication.
+People, particularly those on Prozac, are frightened of the prospect of flying on their own power; therefore, I generally recommend that people take the time to try behavior therapy independently and assess after two months whether their success and their clinical goals might be reached independent of medication.

-4. What can you tell me about intensive inpatient programs such as offered by Edna Foa in Philadelphia?
+Q: What can you tell me about intensive inpatient programs such as offered by Edna Foa in Philadelphia?

-5. In my OCD group some of the members seem not to have the understanding that their fears are irrational yet in every other way they seem to have OCD.
+Q: In my OCD group some of the members seem not to have the understanding that their fears are irrational yet in every other way they seem to have OCD.
 Can you explain the difference?

-6. What's the difference between obsessive compulsive disorder and obsessive personality disorder?
+Q: What's the difference between obsessive compulsive disorder and obsessive personality disorder?

-7. Dr. Phillipson, what is your success rate and how long should I anticipate therapy lasting?
+Q: Dr. Phillipson, what is your success rate and how long should I anticipate therapy lasting?